John Munson: Semisonic

 When Trip Shakespeare dissolved, Munson and fellow band member Dan Wilson—Matt's brother—formed a new band called Pleasure with Jacob Slichter, which later became Semisonic.

 Current projects

 Currently Munson is working on several different projects, including working with former Trip Shakespeare mate Matt Wilson on new songs as The Flops and later The Twilight Hours, and also on the New Standards, a band that plays covers of a wide variety of music in a jazz format.
 Other members of the New Standards include Chan Poling (formerly of Minneapolis dance pop band The Suburbs) and Steve Roehm.
-Munson teaches Sound For Image class at MCTC college in Minneapolis, Minnesota.
-Munson has also provided music and commentary for the program "Wits" on Minnesota Public Radio.
+Munson teaches Sound For Image class at Minneapolis Community and Technical College in Minneapolis.
+Munson has also provided music and commentary for the program Wits on Minnesota Public Radio.
 While performing on Wits, Munson's back-up band was called the Witnesses and its members were as follows: Janey Winterbauer on vocals, Steve Roehm on vibes, Richard Medek on drums, and Joe Savage on pedal steel.

+In 2017, Munson produced Minneapolis songwriter and novelist Dylan Hicks' album Ad Out.
+He reteamed with Hicks in 2020 in the duo Munson-Hicks Party Supplies.
+Originally intending to write a musical together, their collaboration turned instead for inspiration to the 1970 album Nilsson Sings Newman by Randy Newman and Harry Nilsson.
+The duo's debut, the self-titled Munson-Hicks Party Supplies, was released in 2020.
+Star Tribune music critic Chris Riemenschneider called it "one of the most charming albums of the year".